acepsaepudin/laravel4-multilingual/README.md

 ## How it works
-* When the package is booted, it looks for a matching language against the current route segments or the HTTP_ACCEPT_LANGUAGE header as a fallback.
+* When the package is booted, it looks for a matching language against the current route segments or the HTTP_ACCEPT_LANGUAGE header as a fallback (if use_header is true, disabled by default).
+* If no language matches the route or the header, the default_language is used.
+* If an invalid language is passed in the route, the `i18n::invalid` event is fired.
 * If you specified in the config that you want to use a database, the i18n config languages and default_language are retrieved and overriden from the languages table.
-* If an invalid language is passed in the route, the `i18n::invalid` event is fired.
+Disabled by default.
 * A variable called `$language`, instance of the `\Thor\I18n\Language` model, will be always shared through all views.